ISI-apex/hpsc-utils/test/pytest/README.md

     export PYTHONPATH="$CODEBUILD_SRC_DIR/sdk/tools:$PYTHONPATH"

-Once the prerequisites are met, individual tests can be run as follows:
+Once the prerequisites are met,

-    pytest -sv --host [hostname] --durations=0 [test_file1] [test_file2] ... [test_fileN]

-e.g., for a host named hpscqemu:

-    pytest -sv --host hpscqemu --durations=0 test_dma.py test_hotplug.py test_interrupt_affinity.py test_mbox.py test_mbox_multi_system.py test_mmu.py test_parallel_scaling.py test_shm.py test_timer_interrupt.py

-In addition, the full test suite can be run as follows:
+The full test suite can be run as follows:

     pytest -sv --host [hostname] --durations=0

-e.g.,
+Individual tests can be run as follows:

+    pytest -sv --host [hostname] --durations=0 -k [filter_pattern]

+where `[filter_pattern]` can be a substring of the module file, name of the class (a group of tests) or of the test function itself, and multiple can be joined by logical operations in Python language (e.g. `or`, `not`).

+E.g., to run DMA tests given that Qemu HPPS Linux host is configured under `hpsc-hpps-qemu` (in `~/.ssh/config`):

-    pytest -sv --host hpscqemu --durations=0
+    pytest -sv --host hpsc-hpps-qemu --durations=0 -k TestDMA

-However, three of the tests (test_nand.py, test_sram.py, and test_wdt.py) will fail with the default boot configuration since they require a HPPS reboot via a watchdog timeout.
-In order for these three tests to succeed, the following needs to be specified in syscfg.ini:

-    bin_loc = TRCH_SMC_SRAM
-    rootfs_loc = HPPS_SMC_NAND
+Three of the test group (`TestSRAM` and `TestWDT` classes, and `test_nand.py`) require a HPPS reboot via a watchdog timeout.
+These tests will fail in boot configuration profiles named `sys-preload-*` where binaries are preloaded into memory by the emulator (as opposed by by TRCH software).
+Run these tests against profiles named `sys-nvmem-*`.

 Finally, the buildspec file (buildspec.yml) is in this directory and can be pointed to by AWS CodeBuild in order to execute tests on that service.